ardeleantraiandarius/Interactive-Ambient-Air-Monitor/README.md

 * `DHT sensor library` (by Adafruit)

 -How It Works:
-1.`Boot`: Upon startup, the ESP32 initializes the I2C bus, sensors, and display.
+1. `Boot`: Upon startup, the ESP32 initializes the I2C bus, sensors, and display.
 It takes an initial temperature reading to set the "Alarm Reference" baseline.
-2.`Non-Blocking Logic`: The system uses `millis()` for debouncing buttons and scheduling sensor reads (every 2 seconds), ensuring the UI and button presses remain instantly responsive.
+2. `Non-Blocking Logic`: The system uses `millis()` for debouncing buttons and scheduling sensor reads (every 2 seconds), ensuring the UI and button presses remain instantly responsive.
-3.`Internal Logic`: All mathematical comparisons for the alarm and color thresholds are kept strictly in Celsius to maintain system stability.
+3. `Internal Logic`: All mathematical comparisons for the alarm and color thresholds are kept strictly in Celsius to maintain system stability.
 Fahrenheit conversion happens instantly only at the display rendering level.